khusanov-m/Web-Development/README.md

 # All websites are included in seperate folders

 ## Notice that no one is allowed to use for commercial purpose included files
-There are used mainly HTML and CSS tools and smooth animations JavaScript

 New updates 25.05.2021
 ---